Sweden passes law allowing coronavirus lockdowns, expects to use it soon

 “We have a lot of patients being admitted to intensive care units, and there is no sign of that decreasing,” Anders Tegnell, Sweden’s state epidemiologist, said Tuesday, Bloomberg reported.
 “Unfortunately, the same goes for fatalities.”

 As the pandemic continues, Sweden has incrementally changed course.
-On Thursday, a new measure went into effect requiring face masks on public transportation during rush hour.
+On Thursday, a new measure went into effect requiring masks on public transportation during rush hour.
 Some high school grades closed for two months in December, while other high school classes have been encouraged to remain open but told to close if needed.

-Meanwhile, in recent weeks, several Swedish leaders have been caught flaunting the covid-19 guidelines they issued.
+Meanwhile, in recent weeks, several Swedish leaders have been caught flouting the covid-19 guidelines they issued.

-Last month, Lofven was criticized for violating social distancing guidelines when he went on a pre-Christmas shopping trip in central Stockholm.
+Last month, Löfven was criticized for violating social distancing guidelines when he went on a pre-Christmas shopping trip in central Stockholm.
 The public was further incensed when the finance minister was photographed at a ski resort that authorities had labeled a virus hot spot and urged people to avoid.
 Following a Christmas holiday trip to the Canary Islands, the head of the Swedish Civil Contingencies Agency resigned this month for contravening recommendations against unnecessary travel.

 In an annual end-of-the-year speech, Sweden’s King Carl XVI Gustaf last month directly criticized the country’s trajectory in handling the pandemic.